Spanish conquest of Iberian Navarre: Fall of Amaiur

 While Charles V made military arrangements, he also issued a decree pardoning many of the banished and exiled Agramont party members loyal to Henry II.
 Charles V seems to have followed Ferdinand II's tactics, the partial pardon was intertwined with repression, such as a new order to pull down remaining Agramont and other Navarrese fortresses, besides putting Agramont leaders loyal to King Henry II to trial on lèse-majesté charges.

 On 4 July 1522, a 7,000-strong Castilian expedition left from Pamplona, and by 15 July Amaiur was invested.
-The fortress was defended by 200 Navarrese loyal knights commanded by Jaime Velaz de Medrano, the 1512 rebel of Estella-Lizarra.
+The fortress was defended by 200 Navarrese loyal knights commanded by Jaime Vélaz de Medrano, from the House of the Lords of Igúzquiza and Palace of Vélaz de Medrano, Alcaide and Mayor of Amauir-Maya and one of the 1512 leaders of Estella-Lizarra.
 However, no relief force arrived and it ultimately fell to the Count of Miranda on 19 July 1522.
 A commemorative monolith now stands on the site of the fortress.
 After the capitulation of Amaiur, orders were issued by the Venetian-born Castilian bishop of Pamplona, John de Rena, to level the fortress and pull down a number houses owned by Agramont sympathisers, as well as setting fire to the Abbey of Urdazubi.

 The 39 surviving Navarrese defenders of Amaiur were taken to Pamplona and held captive in the Saint Nicolas fortress.
-Besides Jaime Velez de Medrano, they included Miguel de Jaso, lord of Xavier, and Francis Xavier's oldest brother.
-They were imprisoned in Pamplona, and Jaime and his son were poisoned.
+Besides Jaime Velaz de Medrano, they included Jaime's son Luis Velaz de Medrano, Miguel de Jaso, lord of Xavier, and Francis Xavier's oldest brother.
+They were imprisoned in Pamplona, with some accounts saying that Jaime and his son were poisoned and others say they were released.
 Miguel managed to escape dressed in woman garments; he joined his brother John de Jaso and the 3,000 strong garrison of Hondarribia—1,000 Navarrese and 2,000 French.
 The garrison included Claude of Lorraine as one of its commanders.